Relation morphisms of directed graphs: Examples and counterexamples of factorizations

 \section{Examples and counterexamples of factorizations}

 The aim of this section is to instantiate the diversity of possible situations one encounters when trying to factorize admissible relations into admissible graph homomorphisms and admissible path homomorphisms of graphs.
-As in previous sections, Example~\ref{ex:counter} also shows that not every $R\in\mathsf{ARG}(E,F)$ has a pushout-type factorization.
-Below, we give two additional examples of $R\in\mathsf{ARG}(E,F)$ that admit admissible pullback-type factorizations but whose pushout-type factorizations either fail the target-surjectivity condition or the regularity condition.
+Example~3.12 already shows that not every $R\in\mathsf{RG}(E,F)$ admitting a pullback-type factorization enjoys a pushout-type factorization.
+Below, we give two examples of $R\in\mathsf{ARG}(E,F)$ that admit admissible pullback-type factorizations but whose pushout-type factorizations either fail the target-surjectivity condition or the regularity condition.

 \begin{example} Consider the following commutative diagram:

 Here the graph $E$ has vertices $\{1,\ldots,n\}$ and one edge $e_i$ from the vertex $i$ to the vertex $i+1$ for every $1\leq i\leq n-1$.
 The graph $F$ has vertices $\{1,2\}$ and edges $\{f_1,\ldots,f_{n-1}\}$ all with the source $1$ and the target~$2$.
 The admissible relation $R$ is